telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### CanStartDrag(DragDropState state)

-__CanStartDrag__(*DragDropState* state) - Gets the value specifying whether the drag operation can be performed, or not.
-The method is called at moment when the operation is starting.
-For example if you need to prevent dragging of more than two Appointments you can override the method the following way:
+__CanStartDrag__(*DragDropState* state) - Gets the value specifying whether the drag operation can be performed or not.
+The method is called at the moment when the operation is starting.
+For example, if you need to prevent dragging of more than two Appointments, you can override the method the following way:

 #### __C#__